In this article

 - Add descriptors or discover selections to your analysis

 - Remove descriptors from your analysis

 1. First things first - choosing your descriptors

 Descriptors are the variables you want to use for profiling.
 Descriptors can include demographic, psychographic, or behavioral variables, or some combination of all these.

 Selecting your descriptors is an iterative process.
-The key is to try to avoid variables that will dominate your analysis.
+The key is to choose variables that are relevant to your analysis and avoid those that could dominate the analysis.